Gangs in El Salvador use women's bodies for 'revenge and control'

 San Salvador, El Salvador -- From afar, it looked like a breakdown.
 A few cars gathered at the side of a highway on a Tuesday morning.

-But this gathering, made up of police patrolmen and photographers, disguised a ghastly but all to common fact of daily life in El Salvador -- the murder of a young woman.
+But this gathering, made up of police patrolmen and photographers, disguised a ghastly but all too common fact of daily life in El Salvador -- the murder of a young woman.

 In this tiny Latin American country, women bear the brunt of a brutal gang culture.
 They are the drug mules and forced foster parents of children of gang members who are either in jail or dead.